 Each member's savings are "shares" in the Credit Union.
 Shares earn interest called "dividends."
 Individual share accounts are pooled and the money is distributed to members as loans.
 Some money is invested in areas permitted by the NCUA.
 From interest earned on loans and investments, the Credit Union pays its expenses and sets aside a reserve.
 The remaining income, called "available earnings," pays the dividends on savings at a rate that is often higher than what other financial institutions offer.

 The Credit Union is controlled by a Board of Directors.
 Board members are unpaid volunteers elected from the membership.
 Other members are appointed by the Board to the Supervisory Committee.

 It is the board's responsibility to set policy and give direction to the Credit Union.
 The Supervisory Committee audits the books and verifies individual accounts to ensure that board policy is carried out.

-The Credit Union is administered by a paid staff which conducts the daily business of the operation from Duracell headquarters in Bethel, Connecticut as well as offices at the Barden Corporation in Danbury, Connecticut and Gillette in Boston, Massachusetts.
+The Credit Union is administered by a paid staff which conducts the daily business of the operation from Duracell headquarters in Bethel, Connecticut as well as an office at the Gillette Headquarters in Boston, Massachusetts.
 Credit Union representatives are stationed at most of the manufacturing plants and office facilities of member companies.